How To Upcycle Storage Containers Easily and on a Budget

 - Razor blade

-I pulled out the plastic bins.
-I used butcher paper to trace the clear plastic drawers front to make a pattern.
+I pulled out the plastic bins and used butcher paper to trace the outline of the front side of the clear plastic drawers.
+I ended up with a pretty accurate pattern to work with.

 I then traced my pattern onto the back of the contact paper and cut the contact paper.